MaxPhal/nnUNet4SoilXrayCT/README.md

 After running the script, the generalized Dice scores for each class are printed in the terminal.
 Also, a tabular file (.csv) is saved in the directory given after the flag -o.

 # 8. Concluding remarks
+If everything ran smoothly, you should now have some nnUNet predictions for your dataset, along with all the necessary data for potential publication, including figures and relevant metrics.

+We hope you found this repository helpful.
+If so, do not forget to cite the appropriate citations to acknowledge the efforts put in writing this repository.
+Feel free to contact us if you want to share your experience using nnUNet on your X-ray CT images of soil samples.

 # Foot notes
 - **F1.
 Checkpoints during training:** Note that during training, checkpoints are automatically created after 50 epochs.
 If for whatever reasons a training fold killed by your scheduler, you can resume training from a previously created checkpoint.
 Therefore, the following command can be used.